geotools/geotools/docs/user/library/xml/internal/bindings.rst

         return null;
      }

    In this example, all the work is done in the encode method.
-However it is evident that the second example results in much more work for the binding implementor which is why teh first method is often preferred.
+However it is evident that the second example results in much more work for the binding implementor which is why the first method is often preferred.

 * AbstractComplexBinding